wmbenedetto/DropletJS.PubSub/README.md

 ##### subscribe(configObj)

+`configObj` is an object literal with the following properties:

 * [REQUIRED] *handler:* Function to call every time a message is published
 * [OPTIONAL] *namespace:* Namespace string.
 Can be used with `unsubscribe` to later remove only subscribers in the namespace.
 * [OPTIONAL] *phase:* Either **before** or **after**.
 If "before", handler is executed before the message listeners are executed.
 If "after" (or if omitted), handler is executed after the message listeners are executed.